wilsonvetdev/Flask_Diaries/README.md

 2. Existing user/blogger is able to create/edit/delete posts.
 3. Posts are ordered by timestamp in descending order on a user's home page.
 4. Updated posts will appear on the top of all posts.
+5. Supports multiple users and posts keep track of their individual author.